khakhalin/notes/keywords/spark.md

     * `.display()` - a fancier kind of `show()` that only exists in Databricks notebooks, apparently, so it's probably not a part of standard pyspark
 * `.isEmpty()` - a better way to check fo emptiness that doesn't involve full df recalculation (so it's way better than doing `count`, or `limit(1)`).
 Still forces something, but DAG willing, not the entire thing.
 * `.dropDuplicates(optional_list_of_columns)` - ⚠️ Note that it triggers a full calculation (or at least something very similar to it).
-* `session.createDataFrame(df.rdd, df.schema)` - re-create a new Spark df with the same data as in the old df, but from scratch, with lineage broken.
+* `session.createDataFrame(df.rdd, df.schema)` - re-create a new Spark df with the same data as in the old df, but from scratch, with lineage broken. 🔥🔥🔥🔥 _This statement doesn't seem to be true unfortunately..._

 This is both a curse and a blessing.
 A blessing because supposely an execution plan can be optimized by external optimizers (although personally I am yet to see it happen 🔥).
 A curse, because writing in this style means that you cannot refer to things like the number of rows in a dataframe, or unique values in a column, without triggering a calculation, and potentially runining everything.
 It turns a coding into a much more deliberatelly planned activity, which may feel weird.

 There are also commands that trigger either a partial or a full recalculation, depending on the context (?).
 For example:
 * `.count()` - that's a tricky one, as it's heavily optimized, and tries not to trigger a full calculation where possible.
+Usually it works, but there are exceptions.
-    * It seems that on a one-node instance (without parallelization) it triggers it, and always returns a correct result.
+    * It seems that on a one-node instance (without parallelization) it triggers full calculation, and always returns a correct result.
     * If run on a multi-core instance, and combined with a command that explicitly collects information from all cores, for example `.cache().count()` (see "Caching" below) it also returns a correct result
     * ☢️ If run on a multi-core instance without an explicit collection, it may be off  however.
-This is impostant to remember when checking for duplicates, as the paradygmatic `if df.count() != df.drop_duplicates().count()` test may lie to you in some edge cases!
+This is impostant to remember when checking for duplicates, as the paradygmatic `if df.count() != df.drop_duplicates().count()` test may lie to you in edge cases!

 Footnotes:
 * https://stackoverflow.com/questions/69038671/why-method-count-does-not-get-true-num-of-rows